RingingResonance/400hz-Driver/README.txt

+Firmware and MPLAB project files located in  '400HZdriver.X'

+Schematic located in '400hzDriver'

+PDF schematic is also in the driectory '400hzDriver'

 The current firmware starts the ciruit off at 60hz for a few seconds to give the user time to reset the GFCI if needed.
 It will then ramp up to 400hz.
 Choose parts based on your (mains voltage * 4) you plan on using.